feiloo/nextflow_workflows/readme.md

-# Nextflow modules for NGS
+# OncoScanner NGS pipeline

-this repo contains multiple nextflow workflows for somatic NGS analysis.
+this repo contains the OncoScanner pipeline for somatic WGS and WES analysis.

-we focus on modularity and simplicity.

 the implementation is inspired by various nf-core modules and the nf-core/sarek pipeline.

+Computing WGS samples have high resources requirements, see below.

-## Setup
+## Software Setup

-there are multiple ways of running the workflow. the simplest way is to run (portable) from a single folder, but WARNING this pipeline requires a few terabytes of free storage.

 for now we recommend running on a single host with conda.

-Dependencies:
+there are multiple ways of running the workflow.

+the simplest way is to run (portable) from a single folder,

+dependencies:

 * nextflow
 * conda